zodern/meteor-docker/readme.md

 #### NPM_INSTALL_OPTIONS

 When using a compressed bundle, you can specify the arguments used when running `npm install` by setting the environment variable `NPM_INSTALL_OPTIONS`.

+## Contributing

+Tests can be run with `npm test`.
+The tests can not be run on Windows, though WSL does work.
+Docker should be installed before running the tests.

+Commit messages should start with one of these to allow the changelog and version to be updated correctly:

+- `fix:` fixes a bug
+- `feat:` adds a feature
+- `perf:`
+- `docs:`
+- `chore:`
+- `ci:`

+If the change is a breaking change, add `BREAKING CHANGE:` to the commit description